Go Back

 PREPARATION

-• Place a barbecue grill over the stovetop flame and place the eggplants on top.
-Turn regularly with tongs to toast evenly.
+• Place a barbecue grill over the stovetop flame and set the eggplants on top.
+Turn them regularly with tongs to ensure even charring.
 The skin should be completely burnt and the flesh tender.
-This takes about 10 to 15 minutes and gives you a nice smoky taste.
+This takes about 10–15 minutes and gives a nice smoky flavor.

 • If you're using an electric or induction stove, grill the eggplants in a large frying pan over medium heat.
-Rotate the eggplants regularly until the skin is burnt and the flesh is tender, about 20 to 25 minutes.
+Rotate them regularly until the skin is burnt and the flesh is tender, about 20-25 minutes.

-• Prick the eggplants with a fork and place them on a baking sheet, or cut them in half lengthways and place them on the baking sheet, cut side down.
+• Prick the eggplants with a fork and place them on a baking sheet, or cut them in half lengthwise and place them cut side down.

-• Lightly brush the surface of the eggplants with olive oil.
+• Lightly brush the eggplant surfaces with olive oil.

-• Roast the eggplants in the oven for about 30 to 40 minutes, or until the flesh is tender.
+• Roast the eggplants for 30-40 minutes, or until the flesh is tender.

-• Once the eggplants are grilled, place them in a freezer bag to sweat.
-This will make them easier to peel.
+• Once roasted, place the eggplants in a plastic bag to sweat.
+This helps loosen the skin, making them easier to peel.

 • Once the eggplants have cooled enough, peel them.
-You can scoop out the pulp with a spoon.
+You can scoop out the flesh with a spoon.

-• Place the flesh in a colander over a bowl and leave to drain for twenty minutes.
-You can press them down with a spoon to drain them quickly.
+• Place the flesh in a colander over a bowl and let it drain for about 20 minutes.
+You can press gently with a spoon to speed up the draining.

-• Chop very finely on a chopping board with a large knife, or mashed potato with a fork to purée.
+• Finely chop the flesh on a cutting board with a large knife, or mash it with a fork until smooth.

-• Place the flesh in a medium bowl and sprinkle with half the lemon juice.
+• Transfer the flesh to a medium bowl and drizzle with half of the lemon juice.

-• Add the chopped garlic, half the tahini and mix well.
-Then add 2 tablespoons of Greek yogurt and the sumac.
-Add salt and pepper to taste.
+• Add the chopped garlic and half of the tahini, then mix well.
+Next, add 2 tablespoons of Greek yogurt and the sumac.
+Season with salt and pepper to taste.

-• Mix well, then add the remaining lemon juice to taste and adjust the texture with the remaining tahini.
-Blend until smooth.
-Add a little more yogurt, if necessary, to obtain a texture that is neither too thick nor too runny.
+• Mix thoroughly, then add the remaining lemon juice to taste and adjust the texture with the rest of the tahini.
+Stir until smooth.
+Add a little more yogurt, if needed, to achieve a consistency that is neither too thick nor too runny.

-• Transfer the mixture to a dish and drizzle with olive oil.
+• Transfer the mixture to a serving dish and drizzle with olive oil.

-• Garnish with chopped parsley, toasted pine nuts (see note) and sprinkle with pomegranate seeds.
+• Garnish with chopped parsley, toasted pine nuts (see note), and a few pomegranate seeds.

-• Sprinkle with a little Espelette pepper, cumin or paprika (optional).
+• Optionally, sprinkle with a pinch of Espelette pepper, cumin, or paprika.

 Notes

-To toast the pine nuts, place in a frying pan with a few drops of oil over medium heat.
-Stir occasionally until the pine nuts are golden.
+To toast the pine nuts, place them in a frying pan with a few drops of oil over medium heat.
+Stir occasionally until they turn golden.